Who We Are

 Nicole joins the THF staff as our new Programs Coordinator.
 She was raised in Sherman and is a Sherman High School Alumni.
 After graduating from Texas Tech University, Nicole gained experience in program management while coordinating domestic and international clinical trials.
 She also has extensive knowledge in process development and quality control.
 Nicole is excited about getting back to her roots and supporting the community that she grew up in.

 Shunnay started with the Foundation in 2010 as Executive Assistant, and in 2013, she became Assistant to the President.
 As of January 2014, her focus has shifted towards donor/foundation relations.
 She has work experience in the healthcare field through her employment with Cigna as a customer service representative that handled escalated/supervisor calls.
-Her experience also includes responsibilities as a site manager for the Southern Oklahoma Nutrition Program where she managed the Calera Site, oversaw fundraising activities, and assisted with grant writing.
+Her experience also includes responsibilities as a site manager for the Southern Oklahoma Nutrition Program where she managed the Calera Site, oversaw fundraising activities, and assisted with federal grant writing.

 Marilyn joined THF as the Director of Reba’s Ranch House.
 Ms. Bice is a long time Grayson County resident and native of the Texas Panhandle.
 She served as Assistant to the Director of the Posey Leadership Institute at Austin College which supports area nonprofits through leadership and organizational development.
 She was also responsible for assisting with the Model United Nations Program.
 An honor dear to Marilyn was being named Mentor of the Year by the international women’s organization, “Women of Visionary Influence”.
 In the past twenty-five years, she has gained extensive experience in academic volunteerism, cultural diversity and nonprofit leadership.